sandoche/Detoxify-app/README.md

 - [ ] Update package.json
 - [ ] Update documentation (use a generator) and add a deploy to heroku feature
 - [ ] Add caching
+- [ ] Update links and github name and description